racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/ExtendingPyLabs/Home/BaseClasses/UsingMgmtApp.md

 With this management module you can control and configure your VirtualBox application.

 ## Importing the Necessary Modules
 In a first phase you need to import all necessary modules.
-For all management modules you need to import the PyLabs framework central class, of which the `q` object is an instance, and the ManagementApplication base class.
+For all management modules you need to import the Pylabs framework central class, of which the `q` object is an instance, and the ManagementApplication base class.
 Import other modules if necessary.

 [[code]]